djizco/mern-boilerplate/README.md

 After this you can commit the files into a new repository and push up to your github.
 You can now start updating files in your client to begin working on your own project!

+## Features

+* Webpack conveniently bundles your code for you.
+* Babel lets you use ES6/7 features.
+* CSS pre-processor setup for LESS and SASS lets you keep your styles clean and organized.
+* ESLint helps you maintain a high level of code quality.
+* Jest and Enzyme give you a robust testing frame work to make sure your code works.

 ## Code Structure

 ```